Search for the low-lying excited baryon $\Sigma^*(1/2^-)$ through process $\Lambda^+_c \to \Lambda K^0 \pi^+$: Theoretical Formalism

 The transition amplitude of the coupled channels are $t_{i \to K^0\Lambda}$, which is obtained by solving the Bethe-Salpeter equation as Eq.~(\ref{Eq:BS}), where the transition potential $V_{ij}$ is taken from Refs.~\cite{Wang:2015pcn,Inoue:2001ip},

 where $E_i$ and $M_i$ are the energy and mass of the baryon in the $i$-th channel, and the coefficients $C_{ij}$ reflecting the SU(3) flavor symmetry are obtained by Ref.~\cite{Lyu:2023aqn}.
-The coupling $f$ is gived by,
+The coupling constant $f$ is given by,

 In this part, the loop function $\tilde{G}_i$ of the meson-baryon system in Eq.~(\ref{eq:TMB}) is calculated by using cutoff method,

 with $\omega=\sqrt{m^{2}+\vec{q}^{\,2}}$.
 And the cutoff momentum is taken with $q_{\max}=1200$ MeV.
 However, the loop function $G$ in $t_{i \to K^0\Lambda}$ is given by the dimensional regularization method, and we take the regularization scale $\mu=1200$ MeV and use the following values for the subtraction constants $a_i$~\cite{Wang:2015pcn,Inoue:2001ip,Lyu:2023aqn},